Skip to content

 General Watch Company

 Louis Brandt died in 1879 and his sons took over the business.
 As well as GWC the brothers also began producing watches under the brand Louis Brandt & Fils (Sons).
 In 1894, Louis Brandt & Fils produced a revolutionary new movement, the 19 ligne calibre.
 The brothers branded the movement ‘Omega’ and officially adopted the brand name Omega in 1903.
 GWC continued to operate separately.
-In 1911, the Omega company withdrew from GWC, which continued on under the control of Edouard Boillat.
+In 1911, the Omega company withdrew from GWC, which continued under the control of Edouard Boillat.
 At this point, GWC started to produce better-quality lever movements, such as the one in this watch.
 They improved to such a degree that, at one point, they supplied movements to Rolex for one of their sub-brands, Marconi.

 GWC half-hunter trench watch, 1915.